- This event has passed.

 May 22 @ 10:00 am - 4:30 pm MDT

 In the transition to cleaner energy, innovation is changing the way energy is delivered.
 This is creating disruption and the pace of change is unprecedented.
 While the energy systems of tomorrow will look mostly the same to the average Canadian, the rules and players will not.
 Policymakers want to be prepared as opposed to reactionary.
 Businesses are focused on staying competitive in the face of new opportunities.
 Communities see distributed energy as a revenue opportunity and are forming partnerships to generate energy locally.
-This QUESTtalk will explore the question – In this new world of innovative technology and business models, how will policymakers, businesses, and communities adapt?
+This QUESTtalk explored the question – In this new world of innovative technology and business models, how will policymakers, businesses, and communities adapt?

 May 22, 2019